/>

 How to rename/delete gates or populations

-To rename the gates or population, just mouse over the gate or population in the Gates or Population tree and click on Edit to rename.
-Please note that the Gates name and population name are independent of each other.
+To rename the gates or population, just mouse over the gate or population in the Gates list or Population tree and click on Edit to rename.
+Population names can also be edited from the Boolean expression tab.
+Please note that the gate name and population name are independent of each other.
 If one changes, then the other won’t automatically change.
-Deletion can be done the same way.
+If a gate was created in one gating group and then copied to others, renaming the gate in one gating group will automatically update the name of the gate in the other gating groups.
+Populations belonging to different gating groups are independent and editing the name of a population in one gating group won’t change the name of other populations in other gating groups, however it will impact the sync group status.

 The impact of deleting gates or populations